tardate/LittleCodingKata/README.md

-# 343 Little Coding Katas
+# 344 Little Coding Katas

-> Latest addition :sparkles: [AI Leaderboards](./tools/ai/leaderboards) - Tracking some of the main AI leaderboards
+> Latest addition :sparkles: [Tiktokenizer](./tools/ai/tiktokenizer) - Tiktokenizer is a playground for simulating and visualising the tokenization performed by various LLMs.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about